step-by-step-tutorial/springboot-tutorial/logger-log4j2-console/README.md

 mvn  spring-boot:run
 ```

-# How To Config Spring Boot
+# How To Config Application

 ## Dependencies